 Aslak Veierud Busch

-Aslak holds an MSc (Research) in European Studies from Maastricht University and an MA in International Relations from the University of Edinburgh, and has also studied at the Arctic University of Norway in Tromsø.
-Aslak previously worked at the Norwegian Embassy in Tallinn, where he monitored Estonian politics with a focus on the impacts of decarbonisation measures on energy security and employment in eastern Estonia, and developed an interest in cross-cutting issues in the Baltic-Nordic-Arctic region.
-Before joining BSoG, Aslak was a research assistant at EAST, a Jean Monnet research network examining the security and trade relations between the EU and Asia.
+Aslak holds an MSc (Research) in European Studies from Maastricht University and an MA in International Relations from the University of Edinburgh.
+He has also studied at the Arctic University of Norway in Tromsø.
+Aslak previously worked as an intern at the Norwegian Embassy in Tallinn and worked as a research assistant for a Jean Monnet research network examining security and trade relations in the EU and Asia.